suncoast-devs/handbook/README.md

 A guide for students of the Suncoast Developers Guild.

-See [handbook-dev](https://github.com/suncoast-devs/handbook-dev) for instructions on hacking on content here.
+See [handbook-dev](https://github.com/suncoast-devs/handbook-dev) for instructions on contributing to this project.